-Agriculture is a comprehensive science with research that covers a wide range of other fields.
-Some of this research is conducted in scientific areas, such as studies on restoring natural environments; analyzing the behavior of wild animals; conservation and usage of forests; the scientific aspects involved with housing and shelter; usage of water resources; soil sciences; the development of medicinal resources; sciences concerned with the security and safety of food; techniques for processing and preserving food products; research on the functionality of food items; and putting microorganisms to use in foods and the environment.
-Other research is carried out in the spectrum of the humanities, including the business management, economics, history and culture of the agricultural, forestry, fishing and livestock sectors.
+Agriculture is a comprehensive science with research that covers a wide range of fields.
+Some of the research is conducted in scientific areas, such as studies on restoring natural environments; analyzing the behavior of wild animals; conservation and usage of forests; the scientific aspects involved with housing and shelter; usage of water resources; soil sciences; the development of medicinal resources; sciences concerned with the security and safety of food; techniques for processing and preserving food products; research on the functionality of food items; and putting microorganisms to use in foods and the environment.
+Other research is carried out in the spectrum of the humanities, including business management, economics, history and culture of the agricultural, forestry, fishing and livestock sectors.

 Applied Life Sciences Course

 Major in Applied Biology

 Major in Forest Life Science

 Major in International Sustainable Agriculture Development